-Even as the amount of freely available digital GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences data grows at an exponential rate, there are still many times a GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences technician must create new data.
-Sometimes, a technician is faced with historical data only being available in paper form and is required to digitize the data while other times, data is collected directly by a field technician with GPS units and tablets utilizing apps and ArcPad, which then must be imported into the GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences for further analysis.
-Other times, project-specific data must be created in order to complete specific tasks.
-In the following section, different methods of getting fresh data into the GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences will be explored.
+Even as the amount of freely available digital GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences data grows exponentially, there are still plenty of times when GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences technicians must create new data from scratch.
+Sometimes you're faced with historical data that only exists on paper and needs to be digitized A term to describe data which was created through the act of digitizing The action of creating vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects by defining the location of each vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. utilizing drawing pad and puck (manual or hardcopy digitizing) or a computer with a mouse (heads-up or on-screen digitizing) while, most often, looking at and tracing aerial or satellite imagery. .
+Other times, field technicians collect data directly using GPS Global Positioning System: A satellite-based navigation system owned and operated by the United States Department of Defense that provides location and time information anywhere on Earth. units, smartphones, or tablets running data collection apps, which then gets imported into the GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences for analysis.
+And sometimes you need to create project-specific data to complete particular tasks.
+In the following section, we'll explore different methods of getting fresh data into your GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences .

 Figure 6.1: Digitizing a Paper Map | |